direktt/direktt-plugin/guides/user-guide.md

 #### **6\.
 Find Your Subscription QR Code**

-- On the right-hand side, you’ll see your channel’s unique Subscription QR Code—subscribers can use this to join your channel quickly.
+- On the right-hand side, you’ll see your channel’s unique **Subscription QR Code** - subscribers can use this to join your channel quickly.

 ## Channel Settings